GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Methodology

 \subsection{UAV Design Problem}

 We use a fixed-wing \ac{UAV} design problem as our case study.
-With coupled multi-physics, multiple subsystems, and high-dimensional design spaces, \ac{UAV} design is representative of real engineering problems.
-The aerospace domain also offers extensive generative model literature \cite{chenBezierGANAutomaticGeneration2021, dinizOptimizingDiffusionDiffuse2024, heyraninobariRANGEGANDesignSynthesis2021, cobbDesignUnmannedAir2022, sungBlendedNetBlendedWing2025}, data, and benchmarks.
-Additionally, \acp{UAV} are small and affordable enough for eventual real-world validation.
+With coupled multi-component subsystems and high-dimensional design spaces, \ac{UAV} design captures key coordination challenges of multi-component engineering design.
+The aerospace domain also offers extensive generative model literature \cite{chenBezierGANAutomaticGeneration2021, dinizOptimizingDiffusionDiffuse2024, heyraninobariRANGEGANDesignSynthesis2021, cobbDesignUnmannedAir2022, sungBlendedNetBlendedWing2025}, data, and benchmarks, and \acp{UAV} are small and affordable enough for eventual real-world validation.

 We use a classical \ac{UAV} decomposition into fuselage (outer skin), wings (lifting surfaces), and internal components.
 Internals are approximated by axis-aligned bounding boxes as placeholders for subsystems, with detailed component models (battery, electronics, \textit{etc.}) left to future work.
-Here, all experiments instantiate the \ac{GLUE} model on this parametrization, but \acs{GLUE} could equally be applied to alternative decompositions (\textit{e.g.}, blended-wing–body) and other problems (boats, buildings, \textit{etc.})

 We formulate the \ac{UAV} design task as a constrained optimization problem in a unified latent space $\mathcal{Z} \subset \mathbb{R}^{22}$ that collects all subsystem latents and coupling variables (see Figure~\ref{fig:explainer_graph}).
 The full design space $\mathcal{X} \subset \mathbb{R}^{324}$ contains the full aircraft geometry parameters.
 Subsystem models $S_i : \mathcal{Z}_i \to \mathcal{X}_i$ and the differentiable geometry layer $\mathcal{G} : \mathcal{X} \to \mathbb{R}^{n_o + n_c}$ map latents to a single mass objective ($n_o = 1$) and constraints ($n_c = 5$).
 See \ref{ap:uav_design_problem} for a detailed account of $\mathcal{Z}$ and $\mathcal{X}$ and the formal problem statement.
 Performance issues related to aerodynamic stability and aircraft dynamics are omitted in this work.